Hormone Therapy for Prostate Cancer

 Treatments for castration-resistant prostate cancer include:

-- Immunotherapy using a cell-based vaccine called sipuleucel-T. This vaccine uses a man’s own immune cells to fight metastatic prostate cancer with few or no symptoms that has become resistant to hormone therapy.
+- Immunotherapy using a cell-based vaccine called sipuleucel-T (Provenge).
+This vaccine uses a man’s own immune cells to fight metastatic prostate cancer that has few or no symptoms.

 - Chemotherapy, most commonly with the drug docetaxel.
-Another drug, cabazitaxel, is approved for the treatment of metastatic castration-resistant prostate cancer that was previously treated with docetaxel.
+Another drug, cabazitaxel (Jevtana), is approved for the treatment of metastatic castration-resistant prostate cancer that was previously treated with docetaxel.

-Men with castration-resistant prostate cancer who receive these treatments will continue to receive ADT (e.g., an LHRH agonist) to avoid an increase in testosterone level, which may lead to tumor progression in some men (23).
+Men with castration-resistant prostate cancer who receive these treatments will continue to receive ADT (e.g., an LHRH agonist) to keep testosterone levels low, because an increase in testosterone could lead to tumor progression in some men (20).